Computer Science Requirements

 Computer Science is a rich and dynamic discipline that seeks to understand and use effectively the great potential of computing.
 The Department of Computer Science offers a wide variety of courses that integrate computer science into the liberal arts curriculum.
 The major can be completed through either of two tracks.
 The traditional track provides students with a solid background in algorithmic reasoning, problem solving, design and organization of modern computers and programming languages, and the ability to apply computational thinking to different applications and problem domains.
 The spatial and geometric computation track teaches students to apply computational and algorithmic approaches to spatial, geometric, and geographic problems.
 Students completing the major through this track will receive a solid background in computer science including algorithms and data structures, and will then practice applying this knowledge to spatial and geometric problem domains.

-Departmental Honors: Required for honors are: 1. an extra elective at the 0300-level or higher; 2. participation in department extra-curricular or service activities such as tutoring, grading, sys-admin work, student-faculty research, or programming competitions; and 3. a major GPA of at least 3.5 for honors, 3.7 for high honors, and 3.9 for highest honors.
+Departmental Honors: Required for honors are: 1.
+The senior thesis CSCI 0702 in addition to the 11 courses required for the major; 2. participation in department extra-curricular or service activities such as tutoring, grading, sys-admin work, student-faculty research, or programming competitions; and 3. a major GPA of at least 3.5 for honors, 3.7 for high honors, and 3.9 for highest honors.

 Required for the Minor in Computer Science (6 courses): One CSCI course at the 0100-level; CSCI 0200, CSCI 0201, CSCI 0202, and two CSCI electives at the 0300-level or above.